 People at Risk of Bird Flu

-Bird flu survives in the system of the birds of longer periods.
-The infected birds continually release the H5N1 virus in their feces, saliva, and other fluids for as up to 10days.
+Bird flu survives in birds' bodies for longer periods.
+The infected birds continually release the H5N1 virus in their feces, saliva, and other fluids for up to 10 days.
 The infection is further spread if you touch contaminated surfaces.

-Is it possible to diagnose Bird flu?
-Oh yes, it is!
-Through tests such as influenza A/H5 virus RT-PCR primer and probe set, auscultation, chest x-ray, white blood cell differential, nasopharyngeal culture etc., the virus can be diagnosed.
-Other tests to check the heart, liver and kidney condition can also be carried out.
+The virus can be diagnosed through tests such as influenza A/H5 virus RT-PCR primer and probe set, auscultation, chest x-ray, white blood cell differential, nasopharyngeal culture, etc. Other tests can also be carried out to check the heart, liver, and kidney condition.

 Can bird flu be treated?

-Since there are various types of bird flu, their symptoms as well as their treatment will differ as well.
+Since there are various types of bird flu, their symptoms and treatment will also differ.

 When treating the virus, antiviral medication is used within 2days of noticing the symptoms.
 Drugs like Tamiflu (oseltamir) or Relenza (zanamir) are administered to the infected patient.

-While you undergo treatment, your family members and those you are constantly in contact with, should also take the antiviral drugs as a measure to prevent a problem, even if they are not showing signs of the virus.
+Antiviral medications such as rimantadine and amantadine should not be used to treat avian flu, as the human flu may develop a resistance to them.
+While you undergo treatment, your family members and those you are constantly in contact with should also take the antiviral drugs as a measure to prevent a problem, even if they are not showing signs of the virus.
 The same applies to the other birds in the pen.
-To avoid a further spread of the virus, all infected persons or birds should be placed in isolation booths.
-If the infection is severe, you could be placed on a breathing machine.
+To avoid the further spread of the virus, all infected persons or birds should be placed in isolation booths.
+You could be placed on a breathing machine if the infection is severe.

-There are a few measures you can take to prevent yourself from deliberately contacting the virus.
-They include; 1.
-Stay away, as much as possible from countries and areas affected by the flu.
-2. If you must go to these places, avoid open markets.
-3. Avoid contact with infected birds.
-4. Do not eat undercooked poultry products.
+You can take a few measures to prevent yourself from deliberately contracting the virus.
+They include: 1.
+Stay away, as much as possible, from countries and areas affected by the flu 2.
+If you must go to these places, avoid open markets 3.
+Avoid contact with infected birds

-In addition to these, they are approved vaccines you can take to protect you against the virus.
-In the USA for instance, on the 17th of April 2007, FDA announced that there is a vaccine to prevent humans from contracting the flu.
-The Federal Government purchased them for distribution to public health centers across the country.
+On April 17th, 2007, the FDA announced a vaccine to prevent humans from contracting the bird flu, purchased for distribution to public health centers across the country.
 The World Health Organization also has the vaccine.
-The vaccines, when taken along with adjuvants (agents that boost the immune system), Humans are protected from the negative effects of the virus and it's spread in contained.
-However, these vaccines are not yet available to the public in commercial quantity.
+The vaccine, when taken along with adjuvants (agents that boost the immune system), protects humans from the negative effects of the virus, and its spread is contained.
+However, these vaccines are not commercially available to the public.